pulumi/pulumi/docs/language2.md

             optional persistent bool
         }

-A `macros` block defines additional macros inside of this service definition.
-Each macro looks just like a function, however as noted about `ctor`s above, they are different in that they are compile-time evaluated.
+A `funcs` block defines additional functions inside of this service definition.
+As with the restrictions on  `ctor` above, they are different than your usual programming language's functions, because they must be deterministic.

         ctor {
             createTable("table1")
             createTable("table2")
         }
-        macros {
+        funcs {
             createTable(name: string) {
                 new mu.Table() { name: name }
             }
         }

-These are convenient for splitting lengthy `ctor`s into better factored sub-macros.
-For macros shared between many service definitions, and possibly even exported from a module, please see the Macros section below.
+Functions are convenient for splitting lengthy `ctor`s into better factored, smaller bits of logic.
+For functions shared between many service definitions, and possibly even exported from a module, please see Functions below.

 An `interface` block defines all of the RPC functions available on this service.
 These are function signatures without the bodies; the bindings must be done separately, as we describe later on in the language bindings section.